 An Introduction to Good Marketing

-These are both great questions, but the answer is the same for both.
+These are both great questions and the answer is the same for both.
 To market well, you need to understand your target audience really, really well.
 And you need to choose the marketing activities and platforms you use based on this audience understanding.

 You also need to set clear, measurable goals for each marketing activity you spend time on.
 These channel or platform-specific goals should then add-up to achieve one larger, overall marketing goal that moves your business in the direction you want it to go.